phayes/vuetify-survey/README.md

 ### Data Structure: `SurveyData`

-A simple key => value object that represents the data saved by the rendere survey.
+A simple key => value object that represents the data saved by the survey.
 The keys in `SurveyData` correspond to the `id` field of the `ItemDefinition` object.